kalpagarwal/miniCassandra/README.md

 ├── test-client.js           # Test client
 └── README.md               # This file
 ```

-## Important files

-`cluster.js`
-In this project, the Cluster.js file orchestrates the distributed system operations.
-Its main roles are:

-Managing Nodes: Handles creation, joining, and removal of database nodes in the cluster.
-Coordinating Replication: Ensures data is replicated across the correct nodes according to the replication factor.
-Consistent Hashing Ring: Maintains the consistent hashing ring and assigns data partitions to nodes.
-Failure Detection: Monitors node health and manages automatic recovery when nodes fail.
-Cluster State: Provides APIs for cluster status, ring topology, and data distribution.
-Essentially, Cluster.js acts as the central controller for the distributed database, coordinating how nodes interact and how data is managed across the system.

-`node.js`
-In this project, the Node.js file represents an individual database node within the distributed cluster.
-Its main responsibilities are:

-Local Storage: Manages the node’s own key-value data store (usually in-memory for this demo).
-Peer Communication: Handles communication with other nodes for replication, heartbeats, and data requests.
-API Server: Exposes REST endpoints for data operations (PUT, GET) and health checks.
-Replication Handling: Receives and processes replication requests from other nodes.
-Failure Detection: Sends and receives heartbeat messages to/from peers.
-Conflict Resolution: Resolves data conflicts using timestamps or vector clocks.
-In summary, Node.js is the building block of the cluster, implementing the logic for a single node’s data management, communication, and participation in distributed protocols.

-`server-node{i}`
-The start-node{N}.js files (like start-node1.js, start-node2.js, etc.) are entry-point scripts to launch individual nodes in the cluster.

-Their roles:

-Initialize a new node instance (using Node.js and Cluster.js).
-Set node-specific parameters (such as node ID, port, and host).
-Connect the node to the cluster (either as a seed or by joining existing nodes).
-Start the REST API server for database operations and health checks.
-In summary:
-Each start-node{N}.js file boots up a separate database node, allowing you to simulate a distributed cluster by running multiple processes—one for each node.

-`test-client.js`
-is a script that acts as a client to test your distributed database cluster.
-Its main roles are:

-Automates API Requests: Sends PUT and GET requests to nodes to store and retrieve data.

-Simulates Real Usage: Mimics client operations to verify partitioning, replication, and consistency.

-Failure Testing: Can be used to test cluster behavior when nodes fail or recover.

-Validation: Checks if data is correctly distributed and available across the cluster.

-In summary:
-Run node test-client.js to automatically test and validate your cluster’s core features and robustness.
+## 📂 File Descriptions

+Below is a summary of the main files in this project and their roles:

+### `Cluster.js`
+**Purpose:** Central controller for the distributed database.

+- **Node Management:** Creates, joins, and removes nodes from the cluster.
+- **Replication Coordination:** Ensures data is replicated according to the configured replication factor.
+- **Consistent Hashing:** Maintains the hash ring and assigns data partitions to nodes.
+- **Failure Detection:** Monitors node health and manages recovery when nodes fail.
+- **Cluster APIs:** Provides endpoints for cluster status, ring topology, and data distribution.

+### `Node.js`
+**Purpose:** Implements the logic for a single database node.

+- **Local Storage:** Manages the node’s own key-value store (in-memory for this demo).
+- **Peer Communication:** Handles messaging with other nodes for replication and heartbeats.
+- **API Server:** Exposes REST endpoints for data operations and health checks.
+- **Replication Handling:** Processes replication requests from peers.
+- **Failure Detection:** Sends and receives heartbeat messages.
+- **Conflict Resolution:** Uses timestamps or vector clocks to resolve data conflicts.

+### `start-node{N}.js`
+**Purpose:** Entry-point scripts to launch individual nodes (e.g., `start-node1.js`, `start-node2.js`).

+- **Node Initialization:** Sets up a new node with specific parameters (ID, port, host).
+- **Cluster Connection:** Connects the node to the cluster as a seed or by joining existing nodes.
+- **API Server Startup:** Starts the REST API server for database operations and health checks.

+*Tip:* Run each script in a separate terminal to simulate a multi-node cluster.

+### `test-client.js`
+**Purpose:** Automated client for testing the cluster.

+- **API Automation:** Sends PUT and GET requests to nodes.
+- **Usage Simulation:** Mimics client operations to verify partitioning, replication, and consistency.
+- **Failure Testing:** Tests cluster behavior during node failures and recovery.
+- **Validation:** Checks data distribution and availability across the cluster.

+*Tip:* Run `node test-client.js` to validate your cluster’s core features and robustness.

 ## 🎓 Learning Exercises